jdjakub/phd-thesis/ch-state-first.md

            each other through numerical IDs. \label{fig:orom-html}}
 \end{figure}

 To emphasise the tendency of \OROM{} objects to be visualised as key-value mappings, I will refer to them as *obj-dicts*.
-Figure~\ref{fig:orom-html} shows the \OROM{}/HTML^[This is read ``Id over HTML'', to emphasise the specific substrate on which it sits.] implementation \cite{orom-html}, in which they take the form of HTML tables.
+Figure~\ref{fig:orom-html} shows the \OROM{}/HTML^[This is read ``Id over HTML'', to emphasise the specific substrate on which it sits.] implementation \cite{OROM-HTML}, in which they take the form of HTML tables.

 Here, I was grateful for the browser's management of graphical layout, resizable text fields, and keeping the DOM tree synchronised with what one sees.
 This last property enabled me to make the decision to *directly* encode much of the system state in the DOM, achieving basic liveness ("The thing on the screen is the actual thing") for the keys and values of obj-dicts.